Azure-Samples/aci-dotnet-create-container-groups-using-private-registry/README.md

 - csharp
 products:
 - azure
-services: Container-Instance
+extensions:
-platforms: dotnet
+- services: Container-Instance
-author: yaohaizh
+- platforms: dotnet
 ---

 # Create Container Group using images from a private registry using C# #

  Azure Container Instance sample for managing container groups with private image repositories.
   - Create an Azure Container Registry to be used for holding the Docker images
   - If a local Docker engine cannot be found, create a Linux virtual machine that will host a Docker engine to be used for this sample
   - Use Docker DotNet to create a Docker client that will push an image to Azure Container Registry
   - Create a new container group with one container instance from the image that was pushed in the registry

 ## Running this Sample ##